Frequently Asked Questions

 How do I apply?
 Can I apply as part of a group?

-Future applications must be submitted online when the registration period is open.
+Applications must be submitted online when the registration period is open.
 Please submit one application for each business.
 Children working as a group should submit one application that includes each child’s information.
 No more than 3 participants per business.
-Bear in mind that the business will be grouped based on the age of the oldest participant in the business.

 What is on the application?